 The Asymmetrical Wrap is the perfect vehicle for short rows, and also for our gorgeous new yarn, Burnish.
 Rayon made from bamboo, Burnish has all the beautiful drape and shine of silk but is more affordable, machine washable, and 100% vegan.
 And you’ll only need 2 skeins… A win-win-win-win!

 - 2 skeins of Purl Soho’s Burnish, 100% rayon from bamboo.
-Each skein is 339 yards; approximately 493 yards required.
+Each skein is 339 yards/ 100 grams; approximately 493 yards required.
 We used Scarlet Orange.
+(NOTE: We no longer offer Burnish, but choose from one of our other fingering/sport weight yarns.)

 - Stitch markers (optional)